ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Basic String Operations.md

 Strings are bits of text.
 They can be defined as anything between quotes:

     astring = "Hello world!"
+    astring2 = 'Hello world!'

 As you can see, the first thing you learned was printing a simple sentence.
 This sentence was stored by Python as a string.
 However, instead of immediately printing strings out, we will explore the various things you can do to them.
+You can also use single quotes to assing a string.
+However, you will face problems if the value to be assigned itself contains single quotes.
+Please see exercise below to get more clarity.

     print len(astring)